Physics-Informed Distillation of Diffusion Models for PDE-Constrained Generation: Method: Physics-Informed Distillation of Diffusion Models

 \subsection{Diffusion Training}

 To decouple physical constraint enforcement from the diffusion process itself, we first conduct \textit{standard} diffusion model training using its original denoising objective, without adding any constraint-based loss.
-To achieve smoother sampling trajectory which benefits later noise-data distillation \cite{liu2023rectifiedflow, liu2023instaflow}, we adopt a linear diffusion process and apply the $\vv$-prediction parameterization \cite{liu2023rectifiedflow, lipman2023flow, liu2023instaflow, cheng2025eci, esser2024sd3}, which is commonly referred to as a flow model.
-In specific, the training objective is defined as:
+To obtain smoother sampling trajectories that benefit later noise-data distillation \cite{liu2023rectifiedflow, liu2023instaflow}, we adopt a linear diffusion process and apply the $\vv$-prediction parameterization \cite{liu2023rectifiedflow, lipman2023flow, liu2023instaflow, cheng2025eci, esser2024sd3}, which is commonly referred to as a flow model.
+Specifically, the training objective is